Atari Karts: Reception

-Video Games' Jan Schweinitz agreed with R.I.P. regarding the handling.
+Video Games' Jan Schweinitz agreed with Carter regarding the handling.
 Regardless, Schweinitz wrote that "Even if the vehicle feel of Atari Karts isn't nearly as good as that of the Mario Kart's, so much good stuff has been stolen from Nintendo's classic that even Atari racing is really fun."
 Fun Generation's Stephan Girlich and Andreas Binzenhöfer praised the graphical presentation and gameplay but felt mixed about the audio.
 GamePro's Air Hendrix commented that the game was well-made but too simplistic and cutesy to appeal to anyone but young children, concluding, "These races present just the right level of cuteness and challenge for those younger Jaguar gamers.
 The question, of course, is how many seven-year-olds are out there looking for Jag games?".
 Next Generation agreed that it was chiefly geared to a younger audience and lacked sophistication, and further criticized that the various tracks are visually different but handle and feel the same.
 However, they said the game "does have a certain charm that makes it hard to avoid."
 MAN!AC's Robert Bannert commended the title for its audiovisual presentation, characters, and playability, but felt that the controls were inferior to Mario Kart.

-In a retrospective outlook, The Atari Times' Gregory D. George criticized the lack of interesting power-ups and limited computer AI that resulted in perfect drivers as the player's competition.
+Retrospective commentary for Atari Karts has been equally middling.
+The Atari Times' Gregory D. George criticized the lack of interesting power-ups and limited AI of computer drivers.
 Author Andy Slaven regarded Atari Karts as one of the best racing games on the Jaguar.
-Nils Nils and Christian Roth of German website neXGam gave the positive remarks to the game's mode 7-style visuals and two-player mode, but its controls and lack of battle mode were seen as negative points.
+Christian Roth and Nils of the German website neXGam gave the positive remarks to the game's mode 7-style visuals and two-player mode, but its controls and lack of battle mode were seen as negative points.

+Legacy

+After the release of Atari Karts on the market, Miracle Designs began working on a sequel but never moved forward beyond the planning phase.
+Merlin Racing, a 2000 racing game created by Miracle Designs and released for Nuon, is considered a spiritual successor to the game.
+In 2003, Miracle Designs split the game's content across four separate titles released for PlayStation: Rascal Racers, Miracle Space Race, ATV Racers, and XS Airboat Racing.
+Miracle Designs would later work on titles such as Hooters Road Trip and an adaptation based on the 2003 action comedy film Taxi 3.
+Hautekeete and Vermeulen would go on to co-found Neopica, the sister studio of Sproing Interactive.